-Cross-examination: A conversation about life in the justice system with Tony Simpson, Justice Operations Director at Sodexo
+Cross-examination: an interview with Tony Simpson, Justice operations Director at Sodexo

-To shine a light on the state of the system in 2022 and the motivations and ambitions of those who work in it, we’re interviewing stakeholders across justice organisations – from senior leaders to frontline staff.
+To shine a light on the state of the UK criminal justice system and the motivations and ambitions of those who work in it, we’re interviewing stakeholders across justice organisations from senior leaders to frontline staff.

 We interviewed Tony Simpson, who has a career spanning 30 years in the prison system in England, Scotland and in the public and private sectors.